Suzhou Taihu Ladies Open

-The Suzhou Taihu Ladies Open was a professional golf tournament on the Ladies European Tour (LET) and Ladies Asian Golf Tour (LAGT).
-The first LET event held in China, it was played at the Suzhou Taihu International Golf Club in Shanghai.
+The Suzhou Taihu Ladies Open was a professional golf tournament on the Ladies European Tour (LET) and Ladies Asian Golf Tour (LAGT) held in Suzhou, China.

+History

+The first LET event to be held in China, it was played at the Suzhou Taihu International Golf Club near Shanghai.
 The 54-hole tournament was founded in 2008, and was held until 2013.

 The inaugural event was won by Annika Sörenstam, and having retired from professional golf at the end of the season, it turned out to be her last victory.